closure or ending of the play

 Signal the coming 'closure' by referring to, or repeating a key section of action.
 You bring the listeners back round again to that key scene.
 This is 'ring composition' (a circle of plot).

-You use the linking monologue technique, so that the main character (protagonist) guides the listeners to this part of the play events, by describing them.
+You can use the linking monologue technique.
+The main character (protagonist) guides the listeners to this part of the play events, by describing them.
 'And so that fateful birthday arrived at last - I was forty!
 And it wasn't as awful as I thought - friends were there ...'
 (CROSSFADE INTO PARTY)

 You use a significant music choice - a pop standard song, which was used at the top of the play and perhaps as a music bridge during it.